Tense for Class 4

 • FAQs

-• Define Tense
+• Tense Definition

 Tenses are used to describe the time of an activity and express whether the activity has happened already, is happening now, or will happen later.
 If we don't clarify the different timings then the sentence lacks clarity.
 That's why tenses are important to learn.